rohanverma94/ttsky-pipelined-romless-cordic-engine/fpga/ulx3s_85f/README.md

 The Pico acts as an SPI master, sending test angles to the FPGA and reading back computed sine and cosine values for verification against expected results.

-## Prepare bitsream and upload to ULX3S
+## Prepare bitstream and upload to ULX3S
 ```bash
 make clean
 make